 - Community – Building partnerships, supporting communities and delivering quality services

-- Harmony – Our people working cooperatively to achieve common goals in a supportive & safe environment
+- Harmony – Our people working cooperatively to achieve common goals in a supportive and safe environment

 - Innovation – Encouraging an innovative and resourceful workplace and community

-- Ethical Conduct – we behave fairly with open, honest & accountable behavior & consistent decision-making
+- Ethical Conduct – we behave fairly with open, honest & accountable behaviour and consistent decision-making

 - Vision – Our vision is the driving force behind our actions and responsibilities